 CR’s Maryborough foundry based in Queensland, Australia, offers a large range of ferrous casting solutions, servicing both domestic and international markets.
 In operation for over 100 years, the Foundry draws on this experience and expertise to deliver globally recognised and leading-edge products.

-Specialising in high integrity, structural cast steel products for demanding mining applications, the foundry produces bucket lips for excavators, rope shovels and wheel loaders, along with dragline, G.E.T & rigging components.
+Specialising in high integrity, structural cast steel products for demanding mining applications, the foundry produces bucket lips for excavators, rope shovels and wheel loaders, along with dragline buckets, G.E.T & rigging components.
 Casting solutions are also offered across a broad range of industries including Power Generation, Oil & Gas, Recycling Industry, Sugar, Heavy Transport and Cement.

-To ensure the CR’s Maryborough Foundry produces top of the range products, leading edge design is crucial.
+To ensure that CR’s Maryborough Foundry produces top of the range products, leading edge design is crucial.
 Since 2006, CR has partnered with MAGMA, a world leading developer for casting process simulation to design and develop castings for mining products.

 After implementing MAGMASOFT® (including MAGMAsteel, MAGMAstress, MAGMAstress HT) into the Foundry design process, CR saw a reduction of casting defects and subsequent repair work.